 For general packing information, please check out our Hawaii vacation packing guide.

-When traveling to Hawaii with a baby, packing the right baby gear can make all the difference for a smooth, stress-free family trip.
+When traveling to Hawaii with a baby, packing the right baby gear can make all the difference in ensuring a smooth and stress-free family trip.

 Essential items to consider may include: